 Healthcare providers can stay informed about telehealth regulations by exploring resources like HealthIT.gov and the World Health Organization.
 Engaging with industry organizations can also help support necessary policy changes and simplify compliance processes.

-Obtaining explicit patient consent in telehealth is crucial because it ensures that patients understand how their information will be used and shared.
+Obtaining explicit patient consent in telehealth is crucial because it ensures that patients understand how their information will be used and shared, thereby providing transparency and accountability.
 It protects their rights and helps maintain trust while complying with HIPAA regulations.